Closures & Hours Changes

 The aggressive type of NHL has a shorter natural history, but a significant number of these patients can be cured with intensive combination chemotherapy regimens.

-In general, with modern treatment of patients with NHL, overall survival at 5 years is over 60%.
+In general, with modern treatment of patients with NHL, the overall survival rate at 5 years is over 60%.
 Of patients with aggressive NHL, more than 50% can be cured.
-The vast majority of relapses occur in the first 2 years after therapy.
+Most relapses occur in the first 2 years after therapy.
 The risk of late relapse is higher in patients who manifest both indolent and aggressive histologies.

 Other PDQ summaries containing information related to non-Hodgkin lymphoma treatment include the following: